-Some of the health benefits of fiber include relief from heart problems, constipation, cancer, diabetes, obesity, and toxicity.
-Fiber plays a very important role in human digestion process.
+The major benefits of dietary fiber are mainly associated with the human digestive tract.
+However, its health benefits also include relief from high cholesterol, heart problems, diabetes, obesity, and toxicity, hemorrhoids, and skin conditions.
+Fiber plays a very important role in digestion and helps prevent constipation, diarrhea, diverticulosis and irritable bowel syndrome.
 It makes the food bulkier and further aids in glucose absorption so that sugar enters the blood cells at a slow and even pace, maintaining normal blood sugar levels.
-It also produces vital organic acids that nurture the lining of the colon.
+It also produces vital organic acids that help nurture the lining of the colon.

-The benefits of fiber are mainly associated with the human digestive tract.
-It is basically indigestible plant matter.
+Dietary fiber, also known as bulk or roughage, is the part of the plant that cannot be digested or absorbed by the body.
 It is a form of carbohydrates that cannot be broken into smaller nutrients.
 It passes through the human digestive tract without undergoing any significant changes.
 Fibrous substances slow down the eating process and prevent us from overindulging in food.
 According to the Harvard School of Public Health, it is one of the most nutritious ingredients of the human diet.

 Health Benefits of Fiber

 Fiber aids in preventing and healing many illnesses.
 Some of the key health benefits include:

 Its most important use is in digesting food.
 Fibrous substances add considerable bulk to your stool.
 It helps your stool become big and soft, thus making it easier to pass through the intestinal tract.
 Eating fiber-rich foods can help prevent and reduce constipation, thereby helping to avoid many other serious health conditions that can often develop as a result of this uncomfortable situation.